Merritt A. Edson: Early career

-He was commissioned a second lieutenant in the Marine Corps on October 9, 1917 and in September of the next year he sailed for France with the 11th Marines.
+Edson was commissioned a second lieutenant in the Marine Corps on October 9, 1917.
+On September 30th of the next year, he sailed for France from Philadelphia with B Company of the 11th Marines, and arrived in Brest on October 13, 1918.
+Edson's first deployment had an inauspicious beginning, as he immediately became sick with mumps and spent the rest of the month in Brest's Camp Hospital #33 before rejoining B Company at Issoudun on November 9.

 This regiment saw no combat, but during the last six months of his European tour, he commanded Company D, 15th Separate Marine Battalion, which had been organized for the express purpose of assisting in the holding of a plebiscite in Schleswig-Holstein, Germany.
-Owing to the failure of the United States to ratify the Treaty of Versailles, this mission, however, was never carried out.
+Owing to the failure of the United States to ratify the Treaty of Versailles, this mission was never carried out.

 Following the end of World War I, he was assigned to several positions that would qualify him for the high commands he was to hold in later years.
 He was promoted to first lieutenant on June 4, 1920, and spent two years at Marine Barracks, Quantico, Virginia, as the Adjutant-Registrar of the Marine Corps Institute, after which he was sent on a short tour in Louisiana guarding the mail.
 His interest in military aviation prompted him to apply for flight training at NAS Pensacola, Florida and he earned his gold wings as a Naval Aviator in 1922.
 Soon after, he was ordered to the Marine Air Station at Guam where he had his introduction to the semitropical islands of the Marianas with which his name was later to become so closely linked.

-Upon returning to the United States in 1925, he first took an extensive course in advanced aviation tactics with the U.S. Army Air Service at Kelly Field, Texas, and then attended the Company Officers' Course at Marine Corps Base Quantico, Virginia.
-He graduated with the highest grades ever attained by any student up to that time.
-For physical reasons, however, he had to give up his flying status in 1927 and continue his career as a ground officer.
-He was then assigned to duty as ordnance officer at the Philadelphia Navy Yard.